 Does anyone else have that spring cleaning feeling?
-We all know how great a nice clean house feels, but we think polishing up your finances feels even better!
+We all know how great a nice clean house feels (at least the five minutes before your family makes a mess again), but we think polishing up your finances feels even better!
 Like scrubbing those pesky baseboards (who even knew they could collect that much dust!?), tidying up your finances takes a bit of time and effort but the results will shine.
 So while you prepare to polish grout, consider adding a few of these tasks to your list and you’ll breathe easy knowing you’ve got a handle on things.

 Task 1: Fund Your Goals

 You may have set your 2021 goals in January, but if you haven’t, now is the time.
 Figure out what you want from the year, and what financial resources you’ll need to achieve those goals.
 If the plan requires more money than you have now, figure out if you want to make more money, spend less money or borrow money.
 Making more money can mean adding a side hustle, asking for a raise or changing jobs; spending less money usually requires setting a budget and sticking to it; and borrowing money can be a good option if your goals are lofty like purchasing a house or going to post-secondary or graduate school.

 Task 2: Secure Yourself Online

 We all either know that person who has the same password for every single online account, or we are that person.
 If you are that person, WHY???